In this epic North Coast 500 post, we’ll tell you all about the things to do and see on this 500+ mile scenic loop around the coast of the Highlands.

 Bealach Na’ Ba summit: Driving through the pass will be an unforgettable experience in itself, but if you want to enhance it even more, sleep atop Bealach Na’ Ba.

 The viewing platform here is perfect for an overnight stop if you are doing the North Coast 500 route in a campervan/motorhome.
-It can get cold at night even in the summer so bring warmer PJs.
-A hat can also be handy if you are thinking of going for a wander in the valley later in the day.
+But it can get cold at night even in the summer so bring warmer PJs.
+A hat will also be handy if you are thinking of going for a wander in the valley later in the day.

 The valley was covered in thick mist when we were driving through the pass.
 But we hung around until the weather improved (at around 9 pm) and got to see the legendary valley with our own eyes.